Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 ```

 As you can see we just fetch all employees (using Doctrine), and pass them into the RenderContext (which is passed
-into Twig, so you'll get the list in your Twig template as the "employees" variable).
+into Twig, so you'll get the list in your Twig template as the `employees` variable).

 This function might be deprecated in the (near) future (ideally a controller action should be executed instead of having
 this code here).